 He rested a hand on her shoulder and grinned.
 "That's sweet of you, Ames.
 I'm proud of you."
 A crimson tinge crept into her face and she diverted her gaze.
 He did the same, surprised at what came over him.
 "We better get going though.
 After all, we don't have time to waste."

 "Right."
 They searched the rest of the room and found another thin area of wall.
 After smashing through it, they traversed another tunnel to arrive at a pit opening to the sky.
 Unfortunately, the sandstorm hadn't let up.
 If anything, it had become worse.
-Through the grit and dust, they saw a series of platforms sticking out of the sides of the pit.
-In the center wobbled a pillar that speared several square slices.
-The square shrunk as they went further.
-Sonic and Amy were on the level of the fifth one from the top.
-The platforms were all out of reach unless they climbed the pillar.
+Through the grit and dust, they saw a series of platforms embedded in the sides of the pit.
+In the center of the pit wobbled a pillar that speared through several stone square slices like a Tower of Hanoi.
+The squares shrunk in size from the base to the top.
+Sonic and Amy were on the level of the fifth square from the top.
+The platforms sticking out of the pit's walls were all out of reach unless they climbed the pillar.